Africa Roundup: Nigerian fintech gets $360M, mints unicorn, draws Chinese VC – TechCrunch

 November 2019 could mark when Nigeria (arguably) became Africa’s unofficial capital for fintech investment and digital finance startups.

-The month saw $360 million invested in Nigerian focused payment ventures.
+The month saw $360 million invested in Nigerian-focused payment ventures.
 That is equivalent to roughly one-third of all the startup VC raised for the entire continent in 2018, according to Partech stats.

 A notable trend-within-the-trend is that more than half — or $170 million — of the funding to Nigerian fintech ventures in November came from Chinese investors.
-This marks a pivot in China’s engagement with Africa to tech.
+This marks a pivot (to tech) in China’s engagement with Africa.
 We’ll get to that.

-Before the big Chinese backed rounds, one of Nigeria’s earliest fintech companies, Interswitch, confirmed its $1 billion valuation after Visa took a minority stake in the company.
+Before the big Chinese-backed rounds, one of Nigeria’s earliest fintech companies, Interswitch, confirmed its $1 billion valuation after Visa took a minority stake in the company.
 Interswitch would not disclose the amount to TechCrunch, but Sky News reporting pegged it at $200 million for 20%.

 Founded in 2002 by Mitchell Elegbe, Interswitch pioneered the infrastructure to digitize Nigeria’s then predominantly paper-ledger and cash-based economy.